itzAmil/marathi-text-classification/README.md

 ---

-## 👤 Author
-- Project restructured and documented by Amil.
+👥 Contributors
-- Originally developed as part of a group academic project.
+This project was originally developed as part of a group academic project.

+Original Contributors:

+- Amil Gauri (Maintainer)
+- Vikas Pandit
+- Ajay Chaurasiya

+Project restructured, documented, and maintained by Amil Gauri for public release.

+👤 Maintainer
+Amil Gauri – restructuring, documentation, and deployment for public release.

 ---